 However, it’s also up to you to do your research.

-For example, Nook crib mattresses combine CertiPUR-US® certified foam with other certifications.
+If you want to get certified foam, Nook crib mattresses combine CertiPUR-US® certified foam with other certifications.

 And if you want to double check whether your foam crib mattress uses CertiPUR-US® certified foam, you can find a complete list of companies and brands offering products containing CertiPUR-US certified foam at www.certipur.us/listings.